argilla-io/argilla/docs/_source/getting_started/installation/docker_compose.md

 # Docker-compose

-This section explains how to run the Argilla server with Elasticsearch using `docker-compose`.
+This guide explains how to run the Argilla server with Elasticsearch using `docker-compose`.

 (launching-the-web-app-via-docker-compose)=
 ## Launching the web app via docker-compose